Skip to Main Content Close

 • Bidding can go for several rounds, or until everyone says "pass."

-Bridge is an incredibly social game, but it isn't always easy to get four people together.
+Bridge is an incredibly social game, perfect for adults who are waiting as their children play on nearby playground equipment, but it isn't always easy to get four people together.
 That's where the benefit of online gaming comes into play.

 • Players can enjoy bridge with friends at home or in multiplayer online games.